 The Adult Cardiothoracic Anesthesiology (ACTA) rotation is an exciting and important component of the residency program.
 ACTA division comprises sixteen faculty members whose clinical practice focuses on Cardiothoracic Anesthesiology.
 Six ACTA faculty are also members of the division of Critical Care Medicine.

 During their ACTA rotation, Anesthesiology residents are exposed to a wide variety of cardiac, thoracic, and major aortic cases.
 Cardiac surgery exposure ranges from common procedures (such as coronary revascularization surgery, valve repair and replacement) to more complex surgeries (such as repair of aortic dissection or aneurysm and surgery for adult congenital heart disease).
 In addition, residents gain extensive experience in the perioperative care of patients requiring assist devices ranging from intra-aortic balloon pumps to ventricular assist devices.
 Time in the cardiac catheterization lab provides residents with the experience with interventional therapeutic cardiology procedures (such as transfemoral or transapical aortic valve replacement), and electrophysiology laboratory procedures.
 Residents also care for patients undergoing a wide variety of thoracic surgical procedures, including lung volume reduction surgery, tracheal surgery and esophageal surgery.
 In addition, residents gain experience with heart and lung transplantation surgery.

-Residents rotate through ACTA starting in the second half of their CA1 year and all residents complete at least 2 months of cardiothoracic anesthesia by the end of their CA3 year.
+Residents rotate through ACTA starting in the second half of their CA1 year and all residents complete 3 months of cardiothoracic anesthesia by the end of their CA3 year.
 Additional time on the service may be arranged for those interested.
 Because of the large number of procedures performed both residents and fellows are able to personally perform the majority of their own cases.

 During the ACTA rotation, residents become proficient in the placement of arterial, central venous and pulmonary artery catheters, double lumen endotracheal tubes, bronchial blockers, and thoracic epidurals.
 Transesophageal echocardiography (TEE) skills are developed with intraoperative hands-on experience, and with the use of the TEE simulator in the Margaret Wood Center for Simulation and Education.